Max Kepler Player Props: Twins vs. Tigers

 Tigers Pitching Rankings

-- Tigers pitchers combine to rank 20th in baseball in home runs allowed (85 total, 1.3 per game).
+- The Tigers rank 20th in baseball in home runs surrendered (85 total, 1.2 per game).

 © 2023 Data Skrive.
 All rights reserved.